Overnight Reindeer Rolls

-Have a little fun making these reindeer-shaped rolls with the kids in your family.
-And make sure to take pictures—they'll be gone before you know it!—Chris O'Connell, San Antonio, Texas
+Kids love helping in the kitchen.
+This year, have a little fun making these reindeer-shaped rolls with your little bakers.
+And make sure to take pictures because the treats will be gone before you know it! —Chris O'Connell, San Antonio, Texas

 - 2 packages (1/4 ounce each) active dry yeast